-Alzheimer's disease, the most commonly diagnosed neurocognitive disorder, is observed in nearly 5.5 million Americans (Alzheimer's Association, 2017a), with 7% of those between ages 65 and 74; 53% between 75 and 84; and 40% older than 84 (APA, 2013).
-It should also be noted that somewhere between 60-90% of dementias are attributable to Alzheimer's disease (APA, 2013).
+Alzheimer's disease, the most commonly diagnosed neurocognitive disorder, is observed in nearly 5.5 million Americans (Alzheimer's Association, 2017a), with 11% of those aged 65 and older and 32% older than 85 having dementia due to Alzheimer's disease.
+It should also be noted that somewhere between 60-90% of dementias are attributable to Alzheimer's disease, depending on the setting and diagnostic criteria.
+In terms of ethnoracial background in the U.S. the highest prevalence rates have been found among African Americans and Latinx of Caribbean origin (APA, 2022).